 Types of Fibers in Hairball Control Cat Food

-A cat’s digestive system is different from dogs and other species.
 Cats react strongly to the fermentability of fiber, which differs according to the fiber source.
-(Fermentation is the process during which carbohydrates are broken down in the digestive tract to release their energy.)
+(Fermentation is the process by which carbohydrates are broken down in the digestive tract to release their energy.)

 Risks of Too Much Fiber In Cat Food